NEW GAS CONNECTIONS

 We can only connect to your property if we own the existing gas network in your local area, and your property is within 23 metres of our gas main.
 To find out who your transporter is, visit www.findmysupplier.energy, contact us via the online form or call us on 01372 587 500.

 If we own the nearest gas main and you need a connection to an individual property, we will be happy to give you a quote.
-Simply download and complete the New Connection Enquiry Form and then email a copy to newconnections@espug.com or post it to our main office (you can find our address here).
+Simply download and complete the New Connections Enquiry Form and then email a copy to newconnections@espug.com or post it to our main office (you can find our address here).
+Alternatively you can fill out our online form here: New Connections Form.
+Should you have any questions regarding this you can look at our Frequently Asked Questions for New Connections here: FAQ New Connections.

 Once you have appointed a UK-licensed supplier and set up a contract with them, we can connect gas to your property.
 For independent advice on selecting a supplier, visit Ofgem’s website here.